freenas/freenas-docs/userguide/sharing.rst

 account has their own share.
 The first share is named *user1* and the second share is named *user2*.
 Then:

 #.
-Navigate
+Go to
-   :menuselection:`Tasks --> Periodic Snapshot Tasks` and click |ui-add|
+   :menuselection:`Tasks --> Periodic Snapshot Tasks`
-   to create at least one periodic snapshot task.
+   and click |ui-add| to create at least one periodic snapshot task.
    There are two options for snapshot tasks.
 One is to create a snapshot task for each user's dataset.
 In this example the datasets are :file:`/mnt/volume1/user1` and :file:`/mnt/volume1/user2`.
-   Another option is to create one periodic snapshot task for the entire volume,:file:`/mnt/volume1` in this case.
+   Another option is to create one periodic snapshot task for the entire volume, :file:`/mnt/volume1` in this case.
    **Before continuing to the next step,** confirm that at least one snapshot for each defined task is displayed in the :menuselection:`Storage --> Snapshots`